austinmama/vsrx/known-limitations.md

       - 10 Gbps version in WDC01 (Washington, DC)
       - 1G and 10G High Availability versions in: AMS01, DAL05, DAL06, DAL07, HKG02, HOU02, SJC01, SNG01, and WDC01

-* Juniper vSRX Gateway is deployed with networking virtualization using Linux Bridge.
-Linux Bridge based networking virtualization can only achieve limited throughput and never line-rate throughput.
+* Juniper vSRX gateway is deployed with networking virtualization by using Linux Bridge.
+Linux Bridge based networking virtualization can achieve only limited throughput and never line-rate throughput.

 * There is no support to upgrade from Standalone to High-availability mode.

 * {{site.data.keyword.vsrx_full}} Gateway is deployed with the options of Junos OS version `15.1` or `18.4`.
-Currently, there is no support for upgrading/downgrading to a different version.
+Currently, upgrading/downgrading to a different version is not supported.

-* The 60-day evaluation license may cause the kernel to generate ERROR messages, even when there is another (valid) license on the system.
-You should remove any 60-day evaluation licenses to avoid this issue.
-To do so, perform the following procedure:
+* The 60-day evaluation license might cause the kernel to generate error messages, even when another (valid) license is on the system.
+Remove any 60-day evaluation licenses to avoid this issue.
+To do so, follow these steps:

-  1. Login to your vSRX gateway device.
+  1. Log in to your vSRX gateway device.

   2. Enter CLI mode by running the command `cli` at the console prompt.